vicrucann/dotfiles/README.md

 ## Overview

-lubuntu-dot-configs is my personal dot file repository which is under active development.
+`lubuntu-dot-configs` is my personal dot file repository which is under active development.
 I am still trying to figure out the best software/plugins to use, so things may change drastically over time.
-The main criterias for my dot files are to be **lightweight**, **readable** and somewhat **minimalistic** while providing the necessary functionality.
+The main criterias for my dot files is to be **minimalistic** while providing the necessary functionality.

 The latest stable version is accessible through releases; the master branch is a development branch.
-The configuration files include:
+The configuration files include settings for:
+* LXTerminal (also works for Cygwin terminal)
+* ~oh-my-zsh~ prezto zsh
-* LXTerminal - a lightweight Linux terminal
+* tmux - terminal multiplier
-* oh-my-zsh (planning to switch to more lightweight alternative)
-* tmux
-* vim (customized for C++ development mainly)
+* vim (customized for C++ and Qt development mainly)
-* Solarized color scheme
-* gitconfig file
+* git

-* Made to work under Lubuntu-14.04, and later tuned to be used with Cygwin, Windows 7
+Made to work under Lubuntu-14.04, and later tuned to be used with Cygwin, Windows 7

 ## Initial printscreens